 DeFi and NFTs on Cardano

-And finally, let’s talk about the star of the show, Cardano’s native token, ADA – affectionately named after Ada Lovelace, the 19th century pioneer of computer programming.
+And finally, let’s talk about Cardano’s native token, ADA.
+This coin was affectionately named after Ada Lovelace, the 19th-century pioneer of computer programming.

 ADA is the fuel that powers the Cardano universe, securing the network and enabling users to interact with the various dApps and DeFi platforms running on top of it.
 ADA has a fixed supply of 45 Billion, making it resistant to inflation over time.

-Cardano’s staking pool operators (validators) and delegators are rewarded in ADA tokens, which keep the network secure.
+Cardano’s staking operators (validators) and delegators are rewarded in ADA tokens, and this whole mechanism keeps the network secure.
 Incidentally, it’s also pretty convenient to stake on Cardano because there’s no lock-up period, and you can manage your assets directly through your own Ledger Cardano wallet.
 Now, you can also manage and stake ADA directly in Ledger Live with a “Ledger by Figment” validator too!

 As well as powering the blockchain, ADA is a governance token, enabling holders vote on-chain on the future of the network, and decentralizing control of the blockchain.
 A key future initiative is incorporating an innovation fund called Project Catalyst; this will enable the Cardano community to select and fund worthy ideas to advance the network.